fluid-project/jira-to-11ty/src/issues/FLUID-4731.md

     {
       "author": "Justin Obara",
       "date": "2018-03-12T15:44:45.076-0400",
-      "body": "@@Mohamed Shadab we're starting to move away from creating zip packages and unpacking them into a project because we are moving more towards pulling in from NPM directly and copying over the necessary files.\n\n \n\nHowever, the idea of this issue was to cover the case where a custom build was made and you wanted to be able to reproduce it.
+      "body": "Mohamed Shadab we're starting to move away from creating zip packages and unpacking them into a project because we are moving more towards pulling in from NPM directly and copying over the necessary files.\n\n \n\nHowever, the idea of this issue was to cover the case where a custom build was made and you wanted to be able to reproduce it.
 We tended to write VERSION.md files like <https://github.com/fluid-project/floeproject.org/blob/master/lib/infusion/VERSION.md> .
 You can see that file includes the branch and revision that build was generated from as well as the specific grunt command used.\n"
     },
     {
       "author": "Mohamed Shadab",